 Returns True if the geometry completely contains the other, with no common boundary points, else False Refer to shapely.contains_properly for full documentation.

-Imagine an elastic band stretched around the geometry: that's a convex hull, more or less difference(other, grid size=None)
+Imagine an elastic band stretched around the geometry: that's a convex hull, more or less

 The convex hull of a three member multipoint, for example, is a triangular polygon.